 I grew up in the small southern town of Danville, Virginia.
-The granddaughter of a preacher on my Daddy’s side and an epic storyteller and musician on my my Mama’s side and a unapologetic tomboy who always had her nose buried in a book.
-As you can imagine spinning tales in my head, on the page, and out loud was in my blood.
+The granddaughter of a preacher on my Daddy’s side and an epic storyteller and musician on my Mama’s side.
+I was an unapologetic tomboy who always had my nose buried in a book.
+As you can imagine, spinning tales in my head, on the page, and out loud was in my blood.
 I scribbled scenes down on pieces of paper and notebooks and created stories in my head on long drives – in between four-part harmony with my family on the way to a singing gig for our family band.

-The stories never left me but as I got older, I put aside the urge to put them down on paper as i made my way through college, law school, marriage and motherhood.
-I promised myself that I would write that book . . someday.
-And then two weeks before I turned 40, a dear friend lost her 5 year battle with breast cancer and I realized that I was never guaranteed all those days in the distant future when I would write that book in my heart.
+The stories never left me but as I got older, I put aside the urge to put them down on paper as I made my way through college, law school, marriage, and motherhood.
+I promised myself that I would write that book. . .someday.
+And then two weeks before I turned 40, a dear friend lost her 5 year battle with breast cancer and I realized that I was never guaranteed all those days in the distant future when I would write the book in my heart.
 As my friend said, “Someday is not a day of the week.”

 So, I started writing and I kept writing and I kept writing until one day I was offered a publishing contract and I’ve never looked back.

 I love Haribo gummy bears and caramel anything.
 I adore Pembroke Welsh Corgis and I wear red every day.
 I’m a comic book geek who was thrilled when Superman and Wonder Woman finally got together.
 My favorite things are my kid’s laughter and my husband’s blue eyes.

 As a biracial person of Native American descent, I firmly, unequivocally, and without any doubt believe that everyone deserves love and I make sure they get it in my books.
 I write books that I would have loved to read when I was younger – where someone who looked like me got to be the center of the story and their search for love mattered.